-- 1. All 4-H members exhibiting must be currently enrolled as a 4-H member in their respective county or reservation. - 4-H members enrolled in Blackfeet 4-H or Glacier, Liberty, Pondera or Toole County 4-H programs may only exhibit at one local fair, either Charging Home Stampede or Marias Fair.
+- All 4-H members exhibiting must be currently enrolled as a 4-H member in their respective county or reservation. - 4-H members enrolled in Blackfeet 4-H or Glacier, Liberty, Pondera or Toole County 4-H programs may only exhibit at one local fair, either Charging Home Stampede or Marias Fair.
 4-H members must tell their local Extension office by December 1 of the current 4-H year which fair they will participate in if it is not their local 4-H fair.
-Blackfeet 4-H Fair is Charging Home Stampede & Glacier/Liberty/Pondera/Toole Fair is Marias Fair. - 3.
-Payments are due into your local Extension office and fair entries must be completed by the third Thursday in June.
+Blackfeet 4-H Fair is Charging Home Stampede & Glacier/Liberty/Pondera/Toole Fair is Marias Fair. - Payments are due into your local Extension office and fair entries must be completed by the third Thursday in June.
 No entries will be accepted after the deadline. - 4.
 All exhibits must be registered and judged according to the Calendar of Events. - 5.
 All livestock are due in at 3:00 p.m.
 Wednesday of the fair. - 6.
 All exhibits shall be judged on the Danish System.
-The group will be designated by color ribbons as follows: Excellent - Blue; Good - Red; Fair - White.
+The group will be designated by color ribbons as follows: Exceptional - Purple; Excellent - Blue; Good -Red; Fair - White.
 If an exhibit merits no ribbon, none will be awarded.
-Purple ribbons will be awarded only to exceptional entries at the discretion of the judge and have the same point value as a Blue ribbon. - 7.
-Point value of ribbons: Purple 5 pts, Blue 4 pts, Red 3 pts, White 2 pts. - During animal shows, exhibitors must wear their exhibitor number in the following places, based on the animal they are showing: Beef, Sheep, Goat - on the member's back Swine - on the member's chest Horse - on the member's back and saddle pad Rabbit, Cat, Poultry, Pocket Pet - on the member's chest Dog - on the member's back. - 9.
-Members may only exhibit in projects (skill level) in which they are enrolled. - 10.
-One exhibit may be entered in any one class number. - 11.
-The maximum number of entries allowed is fifty (50), including interviews. - 12.
+Purple ribbons will be awarded only to exceptional entries at the discretion of the judge.
+Point value of ribbons: Purple 5 pts, Blue 4 pts, Red 3 pts, White 2 pts. - During animal shows, exhibitors must wear their exhibitor number in the following places, based on the animal they are showing: Beef, Sheep, Goat - on the member's back Swine - on the member's chest Horse - on the member's back and saddle pad Rabbit, Cat, Poultry, Pocket Pet - on the member's chest Dog - on the member's back. - 8.
+Members may only exhibit in projects (skill level) in which they are enrolled. - 9.
+One exhibit may be entered in any one class number. - 10.
 No responsibility shall be placed on, or assumed by, the Marias Fair Board or anyone connected with the 4-H program for loss, damage, or safe return of any article or exhibit, although due care and caution will be exercised to prevent such damage or loss.
-Neither the Marias Fair Board nor the 4-H program is responsible for personal injury. - 13.
+Neither the Marias Fair Board nor the 4-H program is responsible for personal injury. - 11.
 If any exhibit needs care, the 4-H member exhibiting it has to be present to take care of it, set it up or show it.
 The only exception would be if a member has two or more animals that have to be shown at the same time.